Central Oxfordshire Travel Plan

 Frequently asked questions

-How will delivery of the plan be funded?
+How will it be funded?

 Funding for proposals in the Central Oxfordshire Area Travel Plan (COTP) can come from a range of sources including the Department for Transport and other national and local bidding opportunities; council resources including parking income; Community Infrastructure Levy and s106 developer funding contributions and more.
 It’s important to note that much of this funding is ring-fenced for specific transport uses only.